kesondrakey/flux-tools/paper/paper.md

 ![Example of R² diagnostics using the ±σ outliers cutoffs and selection`\label{fig:3}`{=tex}](Fig3.png){#fig:3 width="100%"}

--   **Export a cleaned .csv file and R script**: *Apply removals* in-app (converting data points into *NA*s for selected timestamps) and download both a cleaned .csv file and a comprehensive R script documenting each data removal step
+-   **Export cleaned .csv file and R script**: *Apply removals* in-app (converting data points into *NA*s for selected timestamps) then *Export cleaned data* to download a cleaned .csv file and a comprehensive R script documenting each data removal step

 # Statement of need